Supreme Court hears arguments in ObamaCare contraception case

 Audio streams of the arguments, which the justices and attorneys are conducting remotely due to the coronavirus pandemic, are being aired live online for the first time this week.

-The Supreme Court announced Tuesday that Justice Ruth Bader Ginsburg is currently in the hospital with a gall bladder condition, but that she is still planning on participating in oral arguments.
+The Supreme Court announced Tuesday that Associate Justice Ruth Bader Ginsburg is currently in the hospital with a gall bladder condition, but that she is still planning on participating in oral arguments.

 Fox News' Shannon Bream and The Associated Press contributed to this report.